Compact symmetric spaces, triangular factorization, and Cayley coordinates: Introduction

 with the Bruhat (or triangular, or LDU) decomposition

 relative to a $\theta$-stable triangular decomposition $\mf g = \mf n^- \oplus \mf h \oplus \mf n^+$.

-For a generic element $g$ in this intersection, $g \in \phi(U/K) \cap \Sigma_1^G$, this yields a unique triangular factorization $g=ldu$.
-Our main contribution is to produce explicit formulas for the diagonal term $d$ in classical cases when $\theta$ is an inner automorphism, using Cayley coordinates.
-(This choice of coordinate is motivated by considerations beyond sheer convenience.
-See~\cite{Pickrell1}.)
+For a generic element $g$ in this intersection, $g \in \Sigma_1^G \cap \phi(U/K)$, this yields a unique triangular factorization $g=ld(g)u$.
+Our main contribution is to produce explicit formulas for the diagonal map $d$ in classical cases when $\theta$ is an inner automorphism, using Cayley coordinates.
+This formula calculates a moment map for a torus action on the highest dimensional symplectic leaves of the Evens-Lu Poisson structure on $U/K$~\cite{Evens-Lu} studied also by Foth and Otto~\cite{Foth-Otto}, and by Caine~\cite{Caine}.
+This intersection is also studied in the context of harmonic analysis on symmetric spaces; for more information, see papers by Pickrell~\cite{Pickrell2}, and by Borodin and Olshanski~\cite{Borodin-Olshanski}.

-We choose specific representations of the various $\mf u$ in $\mf s\mf u(n)$ that are compatible with $\theta$; that is, $\theta$ fixes each of the subspaces $\mf n^-, \mf h,$ and $\mf n^+$ which, in our setup, always consist of strictly lower triangular, diagonal, and strictly upper triangular matrices, respectively.
+For each type of symmetric space under consideration, we choose a representation of $\mf u$ in $\mf s\mf u(n)$ and a specific involution $\theta$ of $\mf g$ such that $\theta$ fixes each of the subspaces $\mf n^-, \mf h,$ and $\mf n^+$ which, in each representation, always consist of strictly lower triangular, diagonal, and strictly upper triangular matrices, respectively.
 This is made precise in section 3.

 The formulas for $d$ contain determinants such as $\det(1+X)$, where $X$ is in $i\mf p$, the $-1$-eigenspace of $\theta$ acting on the Lie algebra $\mf u$.
 Due to the relatively sparse nature of these matrices, these determinants are often easily calculable, and we illustrate this with examples.
 The structure of the paper is as follows.